 Numerous commenters expressed support for the Proposed Program.
 Several asserted that OCS oil and gas leasing is a vital source of fossil fuel energy for the United States, and that such domestic production supports employment, the economy, government revenue and gross domestic product (GDP), and national/energy security, and keeps energy prices down.
-Many commenters added that, due to strict environmental standards in the United States, producing oil and gas domestically is safe, reliable, and relatively clean.
-Several commenters added that foreign oil has a higher carbon intensity per barrel production, reasoning that emissions from OCS drilling in the U.S. create less greenhouse gas (GHG) emissions.
+Many commenters added that, due to strict environmental standards in the United States, producing oil and gas domestically is safe, reliable, and contain multiple signatories amounting to 155 signatories total.
+See summaries below for additional details.